 Be cautious to apply only to a school where you would go, especially if it is the only school where you were accepted.
 Why?
 Because if you turn down an offer, the next year, if you reapply, you will be asked if you have previously applied and have previously been accepted?
 Imagine how that information might influence admissions committees: Are you certain about the profession?
 Will you turn down another (dental school) offer of acceptance?
 Do you exercise good judgment?
 Are you immature?
 There are many potential red flags here.

 Before you apply, consider the schools more thoroughly.
 Although they are different in many ways, you may see certain categories that help you organize what you know.
 Consider how the school is supported.
 If there is a state supported, public, dental school in your state of residence that school offers you the greatest opportunity for acceptance at the least possible cost.
-For Georgia residents, it is Georgia Regents University College of Dental Medicine.
+For Georgia residents, it is the Dental College of Georgia.
 Other states (though not all) offer the same opportunities for their residents, e.g., University of Alabama, Birmingham, offers seats to residents of the state of Alabama and some to residents of other states.
 These schools report tuition as 'resident' and 'nonresident.'
 When evaluating a state-supported school in another state consider the tuition costs, number of out-of state students who have been offered seats in the past, and your own possible funding sources.

 Some dental schools are completely private and receive no funds from the states where they are located, e.g., Tufts University, Midwestern University, or Harvard University.
 These schools have no affiliation with the residents of the state where they are located; therefore, tuition is the same for 'resident' and 'nonresident.'
 These schools may also be referred to by some as 'for profit.'